Witch trials in Iceland: Icelandic view on magic

 In Iceland, magic and supernatural powers play an important role in popular folk belief.
 It is divided into two categories.
 The first category is galdur, good ("White") or bad ("Black") spells performed by galdra-masters by the help of galdrastafir (magic symbols), magic books, runes or vocally.
 The second category is fjölkynngi which referred to wisdom or knowledge of the unknown, which was necessary to manage and use the galdur correctly, although one can exist without the other.

-This view on magic is a part of the old Norse culture and it survives on Iceland more undisturbed Christianization than in the other Nordic countries.
+This view on magic is a part of the old Norse culture and it survives on Iceland more undisturbed by Christianization than in the other Nordic countries.

 The first cases

-Witchcraft persecution begun after the reformation in Iceland, after a decree in 1564 which ordered all bailiffs to report all forms of heresy to the authorities, in order to establish religious conformity during the religious reformation.
+Witchcraft persecution began after the reformation in Iceland, after a decree in 1564 which ordered all bailiffs to report all forms of heresy to the authorities in order to establish religious conformity during the religious reformation.

 In the 16th century, however, witch trials in Iceland were conducted in accordance with the old definition of sorcery.
-In this definition, sorcery had nothing to do with the Devil: it divided magic in black magic and white magic.
-It regarded black magic as punishable only if it injured another person, and even then it did not result in the death penalty.
+In this definition, sorcery had nothing to do with the Devil; rather, it divided magic into black magic and white magic, with black magic being punishable only if it injured another person, and even then did not result in the death penalty.

 A typical Icelandic witchcraft case in the 16th-century was that of a priest in 1554, who was sentenced to the loss of his office and exile as punishment for having used black magic or evil galdur from magic books in an attempt to entice a girl to sexual intercourse.

 In 1589 it was observed that the population of Iceland, where Christianity was weak, simply did not believe in the Christian Devil, and that consequently, Satan played a very small role in their imagination.

 Danish influenced witch hunt

 The international Christian demonology and the Christian interpretation of magic as witchcraft connected to Satan, and the Christian definition of a magician as a witch who was able to master sorcery after a Pact with the Devil, was introduced to Iceland by the clergy (who were often Danes or educated in Denmark) in the 17th century.

 Belief in the Devil and the Christian definition of witchcraft spread after the publication of the first witchcraft books by Gudmundur Einarsson in 1627, and Pall Björnsson's Character Bestiae in 1630, and in 1630 Denmark introduced the Danish Witchcraft Act of 1617 on Iceland.
-One of the first high profile cases was that of Jón Rögnvaldsson.
+This law banned the ownership of magical books among other practices of magic, leading to an unusually larger number of men being executed in the witch trials.
+One of the first high-profile cases was that of Jón Rögnvaldsson.

 Between 1604 and 1720, there were 120 witch trials on Iceland, which resulted in 22 (confirmed) executions between 1625 and 1685.
 The most intense period of persecution took place in 1667–1685.